 - Recording of the morning session and powerful closing keynote from Revered Dr. Raphael Warnock, senior pastor, Ebenezer Baptist Church

-- 2018 Solution Series briefs, Providing Care and Custody With Dignity and Respect Within Colorado Division of Youth Services and Transition Strategies: Sustaining 2Gen Success, by Colorado Children and Families Fellow Tony Gherardini and Ascend Fellow Reggie Bicha
+- 2018 Solutions Series briefs, Providing Care and Custody With Dignity and Respect Within Colorado Division of Youth Services and Transition Strategies: Sustaining 2Gen Success, by Colorado Children and Families Fellow Tony Gherardini and Ascend Fellow Reggie Bicha

 - Stay tuned for a brief highlighting key takeaways in 2019

-This conversation highlighting the importance of fathers in helping children and families thrive was the fourth convening of Ascend’s 2018 Solution Series, a collection of briefs, webinars, and convenings that elevate the top opportunities and actionable solutions to move children and their parents toward educational success and economic security as recommended by Ascend and other experts in the field.
+This conversation highlighting the importance of fathers in helping children and families thrive was the fourth convening of Ascend’s 2018 Solutions Series, a collection of briefs, webinars, and convenings that elevate the top opportunities and actionable solutions to move children and their parents toward educational success and economic security as recommended by Ascend and other experts in the field.